 Canadian to swim the English Channel on September 13, 2016.

 She swam the 34 km from England to France in a time of 12 hours and 30 minutes, facing high winds, and a surprise visit from two young seals.

 To prepare for the English Channel swim, she followed a strict training schedule that included dry-land training with a friend, working out alongside her sister who was training for Lake Erie, training in the Ridley Pool with her fellow swim teammates, joining a swimming group alongside former Olympians, and outdoor cold-water training.

 The family even travelled to the Florida Keys for two weeks in March to practice saltwater swimming.

-As of the end of 2017, Trinity is retired from swimming and is enjoying success rowing for the City of St. Catharines Team.
+As of the end of 2017, Trinity had retired from swimming and was enjoying success rowing for the City of St. Catharines Team.

 For further information see Trinity's personal web-site.